Univ-Wyo-Education/S22-1010/homework/02/Assignment-2-Calulating-in-Python.raw.md

 1. What is the closest star to planet Earth?
 Think!
 It shines on you every day.
 2. How many feet is it from the sun to earh (remember that the program prints out in inches).
+Use your program to answer questions 2, 3, 4, 5, 6.
-3. How far is it from Earth to moon?
+3. How far is it from Earth to moon in TB units?
-4. How many feet from sun to Saturn?
+4. How many feet from sun to Saturn in TB units?
 5. How big is Saturn in tennis ball units?
 6. If the Sun in our model is the size of a tennis ball, then how far is to Proxima Centauri 4.3 light years from us?